 My minor complaints

-• My best example: At the end of my program, I needed to know when my flight home would be booked to coordinate with my aunt, who had to drive five hours to pick me up.
+• My best example: scheduling my flight back to my home country— At the end of my program, I needed to know when my flight home would be booked to coordinate with my aunt, who had to drive five hours to pick me up.
 She needed time to be able to ask for time off at work, but I couldn’t provide a date for the flight, and more significant I couldn’t even provide her a date for when I would find out.
 We received no advance notice about flight bookings, so I emailed at the end of June asking about when we will pick out flight dates for July/August, but received no helpful information.
 It was only on July 1st that I was informed about booking dates for July and August, without any prior timeline.
 This is not a short study abroad; as graduate students live in South Korea for 3-5 years, returning home is a major transition, and the lack of information and timeline was extremely frustrating – both for my family and considering future employment.

 2. Monthly forms require repetitive information.
 New documents are needed for each stipend payment (every month), and stipends are withheld if not submitted on time.
 Often given just 3-4 days to complete, which is especially challenging during winter and summer breaks where you might be traveling or home without constant internet access. – one winter break I was backpacking in the mountains; when I got word of a 3 day deadline.